| Helping others is good for your health. It

 high, increased self-esteem, and reduced signs of

+stress.
 Helping provides a healthy distraction.
 Focusing

 on others takes us away, at least temporarily, from